 2. Growth-stage bridge round activity will soar

 The M&A market will certainly dry up in a downturn, and early-stage startups will look even riskier.
-My bet is that VCs will prefer to deploy their dollars into their mid-stage companies to sustain their active portfolio companies there’s a better market environment for exits.
+My bet is that VCs will prefer to deploy their dollars into their mid-stage companies to sustain their active portfolio companies until there’s a better market environment for exits.
 Prepare to see many Series B and C bridge rounds as funds buy-up larger shares of their most promising holdings.

 3. Early venture activity will favor startups in counter-cyclical industries